Wondering how to upload to Instagram from PC?

 By editing your photos on your PC or Mac before you upload them, you give your pictures that extra edge of quality that says “Hey, Look at Me.”

 It’s the difference between a professionally-made website, and a WordPress theme you throw up in 5 minutes.
 Well-edited photos make you look #Legit.
 With them you can:

 - Build trust in potential followers and customers.

 - Show your credibility and authority in a niche.

 - Stand out from the millions of other photos posted every day.

-Okay, let’s look at how to upload to Instagram from PC or Macs.
+Okay, let’s look at how to use Instagram on PC or Mac.

 Option 1 – Changing Your Browser Agent

 Before you run screaming at the concept of some fiddly browser work – don’t panic.